ConservationMetrics/gc-scripts-hub/f/connectors/kobotoolbox/README.md

 This script fetches form metadata and survey submissions from the KoboToolbox REST API.
 Field translations are extracted from metadata and written to a PostgreSQL `labels` lookup table.
 The structured part of survey submissions are written to a PostgreSQL table, while media attachments are downloaded to disk in a specified directory.
 Form metadata is also saved to disk as a JSON file.

+## Webhooks

+The script can leverage [Windmill Webhooks](https://www.windmill.dev/docs/core_concepts/webhooks) to receive survey submissions from KoboToolbox, using KoboToolbox's [REST services](https://support.kobotoolbox.org/rest_services.html).

+- In Windmill:
+  - Open the KoboToolbox scriptand configure it with the parameters needed (KoboToolbox resource, form ID, etc.)
+  - Click the **Triggers** tab, then **Webhooks**.
+  - Generate a new webhook token and add it here.
+  - Copy down the URL, body, and header token.
+- Next, in KoboToolbox:
+  - Open the survey you want to receive submissions from and click the **Settings** tab, then **REST Services**.
+  - Add the webhook URL to the **Endpoint URL** field
+  - Set the **Type** as JSON.
+  - Add a **Custom HTTP Header** with the key `Authorization` and the value `Bearer <webhook_token>`.
+  - In **Add custom wrapper around JSON submission**, add the content of the Windmill body.
+  - Click the **Save** button.

+New survey submissions will now be automatically sent by KoboToolbox to Windmill.
+You can validate that submissions were successfully sent in the **Rest Services** tab in KoboToolbox, and you should also see runs of the script in Windmill in the **Runs** tab.

+> [!TIP]
+>
+> Using webhooks should not be a replacement for scheduling the script.
+You should still schedule the script to run on a regular interval to ensure that you are not missing any submissions in the event that either KoboToolbox or Windmill has an outage.

 ## Label Lookup Table (`__labels`)

 The script creates a secondary table named `<table_name>__labels` to store question and choice labels from the form definition.
 If the form metadata includes translations (via the `translations` field), each translation is stored as a separate row—one per language—for each form element.